-Indicate whether discharges from the facility will enter into a water of the U.S that is designated as a Tier 2, Tier 2.5, or Tier 3 water.
+Indicate whether discharges from the facility will enter into a water of the U.S that is designated as a Tier 2.
+Tier 2.5, or Tier 3 water.
 A list of Tier 2, 2.5, and 3 waters is provided as Appendix L. If the answer is "yes", name all waters designated as Tier 2, Tier 2.5, or Tier 3 to which the facility will discharge.
 Note that you are ineligible for coverage if you are a new discharger or a new source to waters designated as Tier 3 (outstanding national resource waters) for antidegradation purposes under 40 CFR 131.13(a)(3).

-If you are subject to any benchmark monitoring requirements for metals (see the requirements applicable to your Sector(s) in Part 8 of the permit), indicate the hardness for your receiving water(s).
+For Sector S facilities (Air Transportation), indicate whether you I f you are subject to any benchmark monitoring requirements for metals (see the requirements applicable to your Sector(s) in Part 8 of the permit), indicate the hardness for your receiving water(s).
 See Appendix J of the permit for information about determining waterbody hardness.

-If you are subject to benchmark monitoring requirements for hardness-dependent metals you must also answer whether your facility discharges into any saltwater receiving waters.
+If you are subject to benchmark monitoring requirements for hardnessdependent metals you must also answer whether your facility discharges into any saltwater receiving waters.